Read more about Apple's Commitment to Privacy.

 Disclosure of student data to third parties

 Apple will never sell student information and we never share it with third parties to use for marketing or advertising.
 We never build profiles of students based on their online behavior, and we don’t collect, use, or disclose student information other than to provide relevant educational services.

 Apps that report student progress with Schoolwork do not gain access to student personal information from Apple.
-Progress data that is generated by the participating app, like answers to quiz questions, or progress made reading a chapter in a book, can only be shared with Schoolwork for assigned activities using our new ClassKit framework, and only if enabled by the school.
+Progress data that is generated by the progress-reporting app, like answers to quiz questions, or progress made reading a chapter in a book, can only be shared with Schoolwork for assigned activities using our ClassKit framework, and only if the Student Progress feature is enabled by the school.
 However, independent of student progress reporting in Schoolwork, schools may choose to provide student information to a developer to set up student accounts for access to certain apps.

 Student privacy law compliance

 Schools can use Apple features and services for education in compliance with their obligations under COPPA and FERPA in the United States, and other applicable data privacy laws in those jurisdictions in which Apple School Manager is available.

 Managed Apple ID accounts can request a copy of their data if enabled to do so by their organization in Apple School Manager.
 Learn more.

 Apple stores data from Apple School Manager, Managed Apple IDs, Schoolwork, iTunes U, and iCloud in secure data centers which are subject to strict data storage standards and requirements.
 We maintain certifications in compliance with the ISO 27001 and 27018 standards over key in-scope systems supporting Apple’s Education offerings.

 To further underscore its commitment to privacy, Apple has signed the Student Privacy Pledge introduced by the Future of Privacy Forum (FPF) and the Software & Information Industry Association (SIIA).

 Learn more about additional resources from Apple and other organizations.